 DAVID BISSELL

-David is Associate Professor in the School of Geography at the University of Melbourne.
+David is Professor in the School of Geography, Earth and Atmospheric Sciences at the University of Melbourne.
 He combines qualitative research on embodied practices with social theory to explore the social, political and ethical consequences of mobile lives.
 His current research draws on cultural geography and mobilities research to investigate contemporary social problems involving mobility-labour relationships.
 Recent and forthcoming research projects are about the impact of commuting on cities; how mobile working practices are reshaping the home; and how new forms of workplace artificial intelligence are impacting on employment futures and family mobilities.
+He has been Chair of AusMob since 2017.

 THOMAS BIRTCHNELL

-Thomas is a Senior Lecturer in the School of Geography and Sustainable Communities at the University of Wollongong.
+Thomas is an Associate Professor in the School of Geography and Sustainable Communities at the University of Wollongong.
 Before this, he was a Research Associate at Lancaster University in the UK in a project funded by the Economic and Social Research Council (ESRC) and led by Distinguished Professor John Urry.
 The research project (ES/J007455/1) examined the past and future impacts of 3D printing on transport and society.
 His latest book is A New Industrial Future?
 3D Printing and the Reconfiguring of Production, Distribution, and Consumption (2016 Routledge).
 His research interests lie in the mobilities of people, knowledge and materials globally.

 MICHELLE DUFFY